Tempura: Origins

 Earlier Japanese deep-fried food was either simply fried without breading or batter or fried with rice flour.
-However, toward the end of the 16th century, the technique of fritter-cooking with a batter of flour and eggs was acquired in Nagasaki by Portuguese missionaries.
+However, toward the end of the 16th century, the technique of fritter-cooking with a batter of flour and eggs was acquired in Nagasaki from Portuguese missionaries.
 Peixinhos da horta was a dish often eaten during Lent or Ember days to fulfill the fasting and abstinence rules for Catholics.
 The word "tempura" originates from the Latin word tempora, a term referring to these fasting times (Spanish: Témporas).
 In those days, the ingredients were covered in thick batter containing flour, sugar and sake, and then fried in lard.
 As the batter already contained seasoning, it was eaten without dipping sauce.

 In the early 17th century, around the Tokyo Bay area, tempura ingredients and preparation changed as the yatai (food cart) culture gained popularity.
 Making the best use of fresh seafood while preserving its delicate taste, tempura used only flour, eggs, and water as ingredients, and the batter was not flavored.
 As the batter was mixed minimally in cold water, it avoided the dough-like stickiness caused by the activation of wheat gluten, resulting in the crispy texture now characteristic of tempura.
 It became customary to dip tempura quickly in a sauce mixed with grated daikon just before eating it.

 Today in Japan, mainstream tempura recipes originate from "Tokyo-style" (also known as “Edo-style“) tempura, invented at the food stalls along the riverside fish market in the Edo period.
 Tempura became popular largely due to the abundance of seafood.
 In addition, as oil extraction techniques advanced, cooking oil became cheaper.
 Serving deep-fried food indoors was prohibited during Edo because tempura oil was a fire hazard in Japanese buildings, which were made of paper and wood.
 Therefore, tempura gained popularity as fast food eaten at outdoor food stalls.
 It was skewered and eaten with a dipping sauce.
 Tempura is considered one of "the Edo Delicacies" along with soba (buckwheat noodles) and sushi, which were also food stall take-outs.

 The modern tempura recipe was first published in 1671 in the cookbook called "料理献立抄".
 After the Meiji period, tempura was no longer considered a fast-food item but developed as a high-class cuisine.